kyleyhw/driver_assignment/README.md

 Planned updates:
 Plot updated to have map underlaid as background.
 Different max car sizes for each car.
-Currently set at 3, assuming 4 seater including driver.
+Currently hardcoded at 3, assuming 4 seater including driver.